 To collect statistics

-To collect statistics, COLLECT STATISTICS command is used.
+To collect statistics, the COLLECT STATISTICS command is used.

 COLLECT [SUMMARY] STATISTICS INDEX (indexname) COLUMN (columnname) ON <tablename>;